 Replace.
 If the cabinet boxes are in poor or less-than-optimal condition, refacing will not improve their quality or structural soundness.
 It will be smarter to replace your cabinets now with higher quality pieces in a style you love, than to reface and have to replace them anyway in a few years.

 If you’ve decided it’s time to replace your cabinets, the Zeeland Lumber & Supply team can help!
-With brands like Marquis, Wolf, and Shiloh, you’re sure to find an option you love.
+With brands like Marquis, Eclipse, and Shiloh, you’re sure to find an option you love.
 Stop into one of our showrooms or contact us online today for more information.